The fact is ‘roll down’ draws greatly increase your chances of winning a larger prize.

 So Good, Maths Geeks Bankrupted One Game

-Just in case you’re underestimating the power of fully understanding rules like this, there’s a nice example of a bunch of maths geeks from the Massachusetts Institute of Technology (M.I.T.) who exploited a game with this rule to such a degree that it had to be shut down.
+Just in case you’re still underestimating the power of fully understanding rules like this.
+There’s another nice example of a bunch of maths geeks from the Massachusetts Institute of Technology (M.I.T.) who also exploited one of the same games with a roll down rule as the Selbees.
+Between them to such a degree that it had to be shut down.

 Described as an “interesting school project”, the undergrads made an $8M profit over a 7 year period.